 OMA Guidance to IASB Members

-On Monday, March 16, Governor Pritzker issued an Executive Order that included suspending the in-person attendance requirement by members of a public body, including boards of education.
+On March 16, Governor Pritzker issued Executive Order 2020-07 that included suspending the in-person attendance requirement by members of a public body, including boards of education.

-UPDATE March 18: The state Attorney General’s office published a Guidance to Public Bodies on the Open Meetings Act and the Freedom of Information Act during the COVID-19 Pandemic, which includes items relevant to the previously published recommendations below..
+On March 18, the state Attorney General’s office published a Guidance to Public Bodies on the Open Meetings Act and the Freedom of Information Act during the COVID-19 Pandemic, which includes items relevant to the previously published recommendations below..

 Boards of education may want to consider the following issues relative to OMA and board meetings: